spatie/laravel-honeypot/README.md

 [![StyleCI](https://github.styleci.io/repos/162617004/shield?branch=master)](https://github.styleci.io/repos/162617004)
 [![Total Downloads](https://img.shields.io/packagist/dt/spatie/laravel-honeypot.svg?style=flat-square)](https://packagist.org/packages/spatie/laravel-honeypot)

-When adding a form to a public site there a risk that spam bots will try to submit it with fake values.
-Luckily most of these bots are pretty dumb.
+When adding a form to a public site there's a risk that spam bots will try to submit it with fake values.
+Luckily the majority of these bots are pretty dumb.
 You can thwart most of them by adding an invisible field to your form that should never contain a value when submitted.
 Such a field is called a honeypot.
-Most bots will just fill all fields, including the honeypot.
+These spam bots will just fill all fields, including the honeypot.

 When a submission comes in with a filled honeypot field, this package will discard that request.
 On top of that this package also check how long it took to submit the form.
 This is done using a timestamp in another invisible field.
 If the form was submitted in a ridiculously short time, the anti spam will also be triggered.